EA Definition

 Definition

-Enterprise Architecture is a total concept for an enterprise structure consisting of coherent constructive, operative, and decorative concepts (and their principles) for areas such as governance, business, information, applications, data, and technology.
-EA is often used in organizations employing a method, framework, and dossier with products (like blueprints and landscapes).
+EA is defined by Dragon1 as a total concept for an enterprise structure comprising coherent constructive, operative, and decorative concepts (and their principles) for governance, business, information, applications, data, and technology.

-In this sense, EA has a lot of similarities with building architecture as in the architecture (total concept) of a building (structure).
+In this sense, EA has a lot of similarities with building architecture, as in the architecture (total concept) of a building (structure).

 Geometric Shape